-Students are notified of their financial aid offer through a digital award letter sent via email; for prospective students award letters are sent to the email address they provided on their application for admission, while for continuing students the award letter is sent to their Monmouth University student email address.
-In addition to the initial notification, award letters are also sent every time a change is made to the financial aid offer.
+Students are notified of their financial aid offer through a digital award offer sent via email; for prospective students award offers are sent to the email address they provided on their application for admission, while for continuing students the award offer is sent to their Monmouth University student email address.
+In addition to the initial notification, award offers are also sent every time a change is made to any of the financial aid awards.

 Award letters for the summer session are processed and emailed separately from the academic year award letter.